kluu006/rshell/README.md

 Running the command `true` will return true.
 Running the command `false` will return false.

+Rshell supports I/O redirection and piping using `<`, `>`, `>>`, and `|`.

+If I/O redirection or pipe symbol is the first instance, it will throw an error for wrong syntax.

+For I/O redirection and piping, connector logic does not matter.
+They will always run even if the first part is true and I/O redirection or piping is after a `&&`.
+Some for the other logic.

 **EDGE CASES:**
 Having an empty command returns false.
 There is no error output.

 Comments are marked as `#`.
 Anything after the comment will not be ran.

+Having an empty pipe throws an error for wrong syntax.

 # ls